linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 35 Pricing Futures and Options Contracts.md

 - The theoretical option price can be calculated with the binomial option pricing model, which also employs arbitrage arguments.
 - Application of the binomial model to the pricing of options on fixed-income securities poses problems because of the model's underlying assumptions.

-## Questions

-1. Models for pricing futures and options are said to be based on arbitrage arguments.

-a.
-What does arbitrage mean?
-b.
-What is the investor's incentive to engage in arbitrage?
-2. Suppose that financial Asset ABC is the underlying asset for a futures contract with settlement six months from now.
-You know the following about this financial asset and the futures contract:
- (i) In the cash market, ABC is selling for 80.
- (ii) ABC pays \$8 per year in two semiannual payments of \$4, and the next semiannual payment is due exactly six months from now.
-(iii) The current six-month interest rate at which funds can be loaned or borrowed is  $6\%$ .

-a.
-What is the theoretical (or equilibrium) futures price?
-b.
-What action would you take if the futures price is 83?
- c.
-What action would you take if the futures price is 76?
-d.
-Suppose that ABC pays interest quarterly instead of semiannually.
-If you know that you can reinvest any funds you receive three months from now at  $1\%$  for three months, what would be the theoretical futures price for six-month settlement?

-e.
-Suppose that the borrowing rate and lending rate are not equal.
-Instead, suppose that the current six-month borrowing rate is  $8\%$  and the six-month lending rate is  $6\%$ .
-What are the boundaries for the theoretical futures price?
-3. a.
-Explain why restrictions on short selling of stocks would cause the actual price of a stock index futures contract to diverge from its theoretical price.
-b.
-Explain why creating a portfolio of stocks in which the number of stocks is less than the number of stocks in the index underlying a stock index futures contract would result in an arbitrage that is not riskless.
-4. Why do the delivery options in a Treasury bond futures contract cause the actual futures price to diverge from its theoretical price?
-5. “Of course, the futures are more expensive than the cash price—there’s positive carry.”
-Do you agree with this statement?
-Explain your answer.
-6. Consider the following call option with three months to expiration:

-Strike price = 72,

-Current price of underlying assets = \ 87

-Market price of option = \ 6 a.
-What is the intrinsic value for this call option?

-b.
-What is the time premium for this call option?

-7. Suppose the option in the previous question is a put option rather than a call option.

-a.
-What is the intrinsic value for this put option?
-b.
-What is the time premium for this put option?
- 8. You obtain the following price quotes for call options on Asset ABC.
-It is now December, with the near contract maturing in one month's time.
-Asset ABC's price is currently trading at 50.

-<table><tr><td>Strike Price ($)</td><td>March Quote ($)</td><td>January Quote ($)</td><td>June Quote ($)</td></tr><tr><td>40</td><td>11</td><td>12</td><td>11.50</td></tr><tr><td>50</td><td>6</td><td>7</td><td>8.50</td></tr><tr><td>60</td><td>7</td><td>8</td><td>9.00</td></tr></table>

-Glancing at the figures, you note that two of these quotes seem to violate some of the rules you learned regarding options pricing.

-a.
-What are these discrepancies?

-b.
-How could you take advantage of the discrepancies?
-What is the minimum profit you would realize by arbitrating based on these discrepancies?

-9. Explain why you agree or disagree with the following statements: a.
-"To determine the theoretical value of an option, we will need some measure of the price volatility of the underlying asset.
-Because financial theorists tell us that the appropriate measure of risk is beta (that is, systematic risk), then we should use this value."

-b.
-"If the expected price volatility of an option increases, the theoretical value of an option decreases."

-c.
-"It does not make sense that the price of a call option should rise in value if the price of the underlying asset falls."

-10. Consider two options with the same expiration date and for the same underlying asset.
-The two options differ only in the strike price.
-Option 1's strike price is greater than that of Option 2.

-a.
-If the two options are call options, which option will have a higher price?

-b.
-If the two options are put options, which option will have a higher price?

-11. Consider two options with the same strike price and for the same underlying asset.
-The two options differ only with respect to the time to expiration.
-Option A expires in three months, and Option B expires in six months.

-a.
-If the two options are call options, which option will have the higher intrinsic value (assuming the options are in the money)?

-b.
-If the two options are call options, which option will have a higher time premium?

-c.
-Would your answers to (a) and (b) be different if the option is a put rather than a call?

-12. In an option pricing model, what statistical measure is used as a measure of the price volatility of the underlying asset?

-13. For an asset that does not make cash distributions over the life of an option, it does not pay to exercise a call option prior to the expiration date.
-Why?

-14. Consider two strategies:

-Strategy 1: Purchase one unit of Asset M currently selling for  \$103.
-A distribution of\$ 10 is expected one year from now.

-Strategy 2: (a) Purchase a call option on Asset M with an expiration date one year from now and a strike price of 100; and (b) place sufficient funds in a 10 \%interest- bearing bank account to exercise the option at expiration (100) and to pay the cash distribution that would be paid by Asset M (10).

-a.
-What is the investment required under Strategy 2?
-b.
-Give the payoffs of Strategy 1 and Strategy 2, assuming that the price of Asset M one year from now is

-(i) 120,
-(ii) 103,
-(iii) 100,
-(iv) 80.

-c.
-For the four prices of Asset M one year from now listed in part (b), demonstrate that the following relationship holds: Call option price  $\geq$  Max [0, (Price of underlying asset - Present value of strike price - resent value of cash distribution)].

-15. What is meant by a hedge ratio in developing an option pricing model?
-16. a.
-Calculate the option value for a two-period European call option with the following terms:

-Current price of underlying asset = \ 100

-Strike price = 10,

-One-period, risk-free rate  $= 5\%$ .

-The stock price can either go up or down by  $10\%$  at the end of one period.

-b.
-Recalculate the value for the option when the stock price can move either up or down by  $50\%$  at the end of one period.
-Compare your answer with the calculated value in part (a).

-# 17. What is the problem with applying the binomial pricing model to the pricing of options on fixed-income securities?

-1. Consider the first strategy (cash and carry trade), which had these elements: Technically, a short seller may not be entitled to the full use of the proceeds resulting from the sale.
-We will discuss this later in this section.
-2. Fischer Black and Myron Scholes, "The Pricing of Corporate Liabilities," Journal of Political Economy 81 (1973): 637-659.
-3. John C. Cox, Stephen A. Ross, and Mark Rubinstein, "Option Pricing: A Simplified Approach," Journal of Financial Economics 7 (1979): 229-263; Richard J. Rendleman and Brit J. Bartter, "Two-State Option Pricing," Journal of Finance 34 (1979): 1093-1110; William F. Sharpe, Investments (Englewood Cliffs, NJ: Prentice Hall, 1981), chapter 16.
-4. For a discussion of yield curve or arbitrage-free option pricing models, see Mark Pitts and Frank J. Fabozzi, Interest Rate Futures and Options (Chicago: Probus Publishing, 1989), chapter 9.